Design-Build and Self-Perform: the Perfect Pairing

 Pairing design-build delivery with self-perform increases speed and efficiency by eliminating the handoffs and waiting that often occur between separate teams.
 “We had a project that had some changes mid-stream that caused a scheduling challenge,” says Chad Usherwood, Director of Operations at NexGen.
 “If they hadn’t been using a self-perform team, they would have had to demobilize and come back weeks later.
 However, since our team was there, we were able to readjust our schedule to stay on site, preventing a costly delay and helping maintain project schedules.”

-Integrating design, construction management, and craft labor closely reflects one of the construction industry’s earliest and most successful approaches: the master-builder, wherein one expert entity assumes full accountability for design and execution.
-While the design-build plus self-perform model is often associated with turnkey construction contracts, the same integrated approach also brings measurable efficiencies on smaller projects with narrow scopes or aggressive timelines.
+Integrating design, construction management, and craft labor closely reflects one of the industry’s earliest and most successful approaches: the master-builder, wherein one expert entity assumes full accountability for design and execution.
+While a design-build plus self-perform model is often associated with turnkey construction contracts, the same integrated approach also brings measurable efficiencies on smaller projects with narrow scopes or aggressive timelines.

 Carnell notes that developing talent internally is one of the long-term strengths of the self-perform model: “For a self-performing contractor, if you’re bringing people up through the trades, then you know that they have experience.
 If you can expand upon that so they can build not only in one medium, but across multiple, you can grow a multidisciplinary workforce that knows how to really tackle a big project.”